 Indiana came to Camp Randall Stadium hoping to end Wisconsin's streak of blowout wins.
 554 rushing yards later, the Hoosiers left Madison broken and battered.

-The demolishment began with Wisconsin’s first play from scrimmage, a 93-yard touchdown run by James White.
+The demolition began with Wisconsin’s first play from scrimmage, a 93-yard touchdown run by James White.
 Melvin Gordon added another touchdown less than two minutes later, and the rout was on.
 Jared Abbrederis, a wide receiver, he had three carries for 86 yards and two touchdowns.
 Corey Clement, a fourth-string tailback, had two rushing touchdowns.
-Indiana mustered a 23-yard Mitch Ewald field goal in the third quarter, and that was it for the scoring.
+Indiana's only score came on a 23-yard Mitch Ewald field goal in the third quarter.
 Judging by the fog and lightning warning during the game, even the forces of nature were powerless to stop Wisconsin’s offense.

 When Indiana hired Kevin Wilson in 2010, he was supposed to reproduce Oklahoma’s high-octane offense.
-He has had mixed success at that, while three years of defensive regression has put him on the hot seat.
-Fresh from the bludgeoning in Madison, Indiana travels to Columbus to face #3 Ohio State next week.
+He has had mixed success at that, while three years of defensive regression have put him on the hot seat.
+Fresh from the bludgeoning in Madison, Indiana travels to Columbus to face No. 3 Ohio State next week.
 Out of the frying pan and into the fire.

 Penn State (6-4, 3-3) 45, Purdue (1-9, 0-6) 21

-Zach Zwinak rushed for three touchdowns and Allen Robinson had his school record 78th pass reception of the year as Penn State overwhelmed Purdue to ensure a second straight bowl caliber season under sanctions.
+Zach Zwinak rushed for three touchdowns and Allen Robinson had his school record 78th pass reception of the year as Penn State overwhelmed Purdue to ensure a winning record for the second straight year under sanctions.

-Penn State penetrated Purdue's porous defense repeatedly, scoring touchdowns on four of the first five possessions.
+Penn State perforated Purdue's porous defense, scoring touchdowns on four of the first five possessions.
 But a 100-yard kickoff return by Raheem Mostert made the score 28-14 at halftime, and Danny Etling’s 11-yard touchdown run made it a dangerous 28-21 game in the third quarter.
-That's when Zwinak took over, scoring his third touchdown of the day and allowing Penn State to grind down Purdue's defense with 17 unanswered points to finish the game.
+That's when Zwinak took over, scoring his third touchdown of the day and allowing Penn State to grind down Purdue's defense with 17 unanswered points to end the game.

 Purdue should feel good about staying in this game so long.
-Penn State is no world beater, and playing two relatively close games gives Purdue hope for its final two conference games.
-Next week is the matchup we’ve all been waiting for all season: winless Purdue hosting winless Illinois, also known as the Bile Bowl.
+Sure, the Nittany Lions are no world beaters, but playing its last two opponents close gives Purdue hope for winning its final two conference games.
+Next week is the matchup we’ve all been waiting for all season: winless Purdue hosting winless Illinois, a.k.a. the Bile Bowl.

 Penn State came into the game struggling on red zone offense and came away with seven scores on seven red zone attempts, six of them being touchdowns.
-Penn State has benefited from backloaded schedule so far, which catches up next week when the Nittany Lions host Nebraska.
+The Nittany Lions have benefited from a backloaded schedule, which catches up next week when they host Nebraska.

 Cincinnati 52, Rutgers (5-4, 2-3) 17

-Rutgers gave up any pretense of being a good team this week, giving up 405 passing yards to Brendon Kay in a home annihilation by Cincinnati.
+Rutgers gave up any pretense of being a good team, allowing 405 passing yards to Brendon Kay in a home annihilation by Cincinnati.

 Cincinnati blitzed Rutgers in the first quarter and never let up.
 After Gary Nova threw a 16-yard touchdown pass to cut Cincinnati’s lead to 10-7, the Bearcats scored 42 straight points to put the game away.
-It was 24-7 after the first quarter and 38-7 at the half; only Savon Huggins’ touchdown run with 4:53 remaining and a field goal in the final seconds flattered the final score for the Scarlet Knights.
+It was 24-7 after the first quarter and 38-7 at the half; only Savon Huggins’ touchdown run with 4:53 remaining and a field goal in the final seconds flattered the final score.

 Maryland (6-4, 2-4) 27, Virginia Tech 24, OT

-Maryland held Virginia Tech to just 264 yards of total offense, and CJ Brown's 3-yard touchdown run in overtime beat Virginia Tech and sent the Terrapins to a bowl game.
+Maryland held Virginia Tech to just 264 yards of total offense, and C.J.
+Brown's 3-yard touchdown run in overtime sent the Terrapins to a bowl game.

-Though Virginia Tech scored first, the defense held the Hokies through the rest of the first half.
-William Likely returned a punt 62 yards for a touchdown, and Brown led Maryland on a 5 play, 56 yard drive in just 35 seconds to put Maryland up 14-7 at the half.
+Though Virginia Tech scored first, the defense held the Hokies scoreless through the rest of the first half.
+William Likely returned a punt 62 yards for a touchdown, and Brown led Maryland on a five play, 56 yard drive in just 35 seconds to put Maryland up 14-7 at the half.
 A touchdown pass from Brown made it 21-7 until Logan Thomas’s touchdown passes in the third quarter and in the fourth quarter tied it at 21.
-In overtime, Brown made a questionable pass interference on Virginia Tech's possession moot with the winning run, completing the road upset.
+In overtime, a questionable pass interference call on VT's possession was mooted by Brown's winning touchdown run.

-Nobody would have expected a depleted Maryland squad to recover from its midseason swoon by taking down a division frontrunner, but that’s exactly what happened.
-Injuries played a factor in this game; for example, Virginia Tech was without its top two cornerbacks.
-Maryland got the right person back at the right time to propel them to victory.
-The Terrapins have shown tremendous resiliency passing through the worst of their schedule, and now they can play their way into a better bowl by beating Boston College next week.
+Nobody would have expected a depleted Maryland squad to recover from its midseason swoon by taking down a division frontrunner, but that’s exactly what happened in the road upset.
+The Terrapins have shown tremendous resilience passing through the worst of their schedule, and now they can play their way into a better bowl by beating Boston College next week.

-And there you have it for Week Twelve.
-Week Thirteen has at least four pseudo bowl game attractions: the Newcomer Bowl (Penn State/Nebraska), the Actually Competitive For A Change Bowl (Wisconsin/Minnesota), the Pointsplosion Bowl (Ohio State/Indiana) and the Bile Bowl (Illinois/Purdue).
+And there you have it for Week 12.
+Week 13has at least four pseudo bowl game attractions: the Newcomer Bowl (Penn State-Nebraska), the Actually Competitive For A Change Bowl (Wisconsin-Minnesota), the Pointsplosion Bowl (Ohio State-Indiana) and the Bile Bowl (Illinois-Purdue).
 I think we all know which game has the greatest ironic value.